Treasury sanctions Iran after ballistic missile launch

 On the campaign trail, Trump railed against the nuclear deal, though his aides have offered a more muted view after he took office.
 An official who briefed reporters this week suggested the agreement, known as the Joint Comprehensive Plan of Action, would remain in place for now.

-In a letter to Trump Thursday, a bipartisan group of senators encouraged aggressive action against Iran as a rebuttal to its missile launches and support for terror organizations.
+In a letter to Trump Thursday, a bipartisan group of senators had encouraged aggressive action against Iran as a rebuttal to its missile launches and support for terror organizations.

 "Iranian leaders must feel sufficient pressure to cease deeply destabilizing activities, from sponsoring terrorist groups to continued testing of ballistic missiles," the lawmakers wrote.